 Not only does Food & Nutrition Services offer a wide variety of fresh seasonal fruits and vegetables in our salad bars and our prepackaged salads, in addition, we offer at least two vegetable and two fruit choices on our lunchline on a daily basis.
 All servings of fruit and vegetables equal 1/2 cup!
 It’s easy for your child to make half of his/her plate of fruits and vegetables!

 Is my child required to take a fruit or vegetable when enjoying a nutritious meal in the cafeteria?

-All students who enjoy a nutritious lunch in the cafeteria will automatically be served a 1/2 cup of vegetable or 1/2 cup of fruit!
+All students who enjoy a nutritious lunch in the cafeteria will automatically be served a 1/2 cup of vegetables or 1/2 cup of fruit!
 At breakfast, your child will automatically be served a 1/2 cup of fruit!

-What is Cool Lunch in the elementary schools?
+What is Cool Lunch in elementary schools?

 Cool Lunch is a combination of our hot lunch and fruit/vegetable selections from the Farmers' Market Salad Bar.